FreeProving/free-compiler/README.md

 If you don't want the `_CoqProject` file to be generated at all, you can add the `--no-coq-project` flag.
 However, note that you may not be able to compile the generated Coq code if the `_CoqProject` file is missing.

+### Proving properties

+The main goal for the translation of Haskell code to Coq is to prove properties of the Haskell program in Coq.
+In order to do so, we have to formulate the properties to prove first.
+Due to the overhead involved with our translation, stating propositions in Coq directly is very tedious.
+Therefore, we provide a mechanism for deriving Coq properties from QuickCheck properties.
+This allows us to state the proposition in Haskell instead of Coq.

+Consult [`doc/ProvingQuickCheckProperties.md`][doc/ProvingQuickCheckProperties.md] for more details and examples.

 ## Experimental Features

 ### Pattern-Matching Compilation